 The above video is of quick workout routine that I love to do a few times per week in the morning.
 Ignore the icepack and piano music (I turned the workout video to pay homage to american pyscho).
 The purpose of the workout is to strengthen and build my core muscles and to maintain a high degree of flexibility throughout my body.
 Maintaining flexibility with the exercises from the video has totally eliminated my back pain.

 Most of the exercises included in the video are extremely advanced and took me many months to progress to.
 However there are easier variations you can perform to still get a massive benefit.
-Below I will discuss the entire workout routine and how you can work up to performing it.

 Exercise #1 – Front Levers x 5 reps